 If there is a conflict between this Schedule of Benefits and any summaries provided to you by the Plan Sponsor, this Schedule of Benefits will control.

-Does Prior Authorization Apply?
+Does Prior Authorization Apply

 The Claims Administrator requires prior authorization for certain Covered Health Care Services.
-Network providers are responsible for obtaining prior authorization before they provide these services to you.
+Your Primary Care Physician and other Network providers are responsible for obtaining prior authorization before they provide these services to you.